-Consumers to spend £1.6bn more this Christmas Bookmark has been added
+Consumers to spend £1.6bn more this Christmas has been saved

 Consumers to spend £1.6bn more this Christmas